EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

-### Linking Outwith Github
+### Linking Outwith GitHub

-Thankfully linking outwith Github is a lot simpler!
+Thankfully linking outwith GitHub is a lot simpler!
 Just copy and paste the link for the website into the following code and that's it:

 ```diff
 [the title of your link](link address)